cacainside/WhatsCooking/capstone_report.md

 ### Model Evaluation and Validation

-- _Is the final model reasonable and aligning with solution expectations?
-Are the final parameters of the model appropriate?_
-- _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
-- _Is the model robust enough for the problem?
-Do small perturbations (changes) in training data or the input space greatly affect the results?_
-- _Can results found from the model be trusted?_
+The result is 0.961491341975562 accuracy, I thinkt the final model is reasonable and aligning with solution expectations.
+It is tested by spliting data which is not same as training data, so I think its result can be trusted.

 ### Justification

-In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
-You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
-Questions to ask yourself when writing this section:
-- _Are the final results found stronger than the benchmark result reported earlier?_
-- _Have you thoroughly analyzed and discussed the final solution?_
-- _Is the final solution significant enough to have solved the problem?_
+- The final results(0.961491341975562 ) is stronger than the benchmark result(SVM,0.9611).
+And I think the final solution is significant enough to have solved the problem for categorizing ingredients into cuisine type.

 ## V. Conclusion
 _(approx. 1-2 pages)_

 ### Free-Form Visualization
-In this section, you will need to provide some form of visualization that emphasizes an important quality about the project.
-It is much more free-form, but should reasonably support a significant result or characteristic about the problem that you want to discuss.
-Questions to ask yourself when writing this section:
-- _Have you visualized a relevant or important quality about the problem, dataset, input data, or results?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?_
+Test result is: 0.961491341975562.

 ### Reflection
-In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
-You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
-Questions to ask yourself when writing this section:
-- _Have you thoroughly summarized the entire process you used for this project?_
-- _Were there any interesting aspects of the project?_
-- _Were there any difficult aspects of the project?_
-- _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_
+In this project, I first explore the whole data, and make sure there's no missing data.
+Then in Data pre-processing part, I combine same ingredients with different wording into same ingredient with same wording, which need some domain knowledge, and I don't think many programmer consider about this part.
+Also, I do stemming, capitalize, One Hot encoding.
+And I trained the data by XGBoost, and for its hyperparater, using grid search for better parameter pair.
+Finally,test my model after training it.
+The most interesting part is to combine same ingredients, because I google top 10 ingredient of each cuisine, and read many chief blog to gain some domain knowlege of food.
+And I think the final model and solution fit your expectations for the problem, and it can be used in a general setting to solve predicting cuisine from its ingredients.

 ### Improvement
-In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
-As an example, consider ways your implementation can be made more general, and what would need to be modified.
-You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
-Questions to ask yourself when writing this section:
-- _Are there further improvements that could be made on the algorithms or techniques you used in this project?_
-- _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_
-- _If you used your final solution as the new benchmark, do you think an even better solution exists?_
+I noticed that there's many ingredients include brand name, such as KRAFT cheese, and I think it can improved by trimming and ignoring brand name while preprocessing.
+And if I used my final solution as the new benchmark, I think there's some even better solution exists with better data preprocessing.

 -----------
 [1] https://www.thekitchn.com/whats-the-difference-between-spring-onions-scallions-and-green-onions-word-of-mouth-217111